 The Work on the Canvas Begins

 The origin of the word plastic is from the Greek, plastikos.
 Used as a verb it means moldable.
-When the patient is draped, lying on the gurney in the operating room, the artist, the plastic surgeon, begins to design and mold the breasts.
+When the patient is draped and lying on the gurney in the operating room, the artist, the plastic surgeon, begins to design and mold the breasts.
 The plastic surgeon works with the canvas of your torso from the top of your breasts to just above your pubic bone.
 They begin to dissect tissue from the tummy to achieve new, sculpted breasts.
 Carefully the tissue is transferred from the bottom of the canvas to the top for DIEP flap breast reconstruction.

 The artist views his canvas as he creates the work of art.
 Meticulousness strokes of surgical instruments guide the hands of the plastic surgeon to create a final product pleasing to the eye.
 This requires grit, patience, and stamina, all characteristics of an accomplished plastic surgeon.